VietnamMUN/ContributorAgreement/README.md

 to share the results and celebrate the achievements of the community,

+to collect, collate, and archive the happenings of the community,

 ### HAVE RESOLVED TO COMBINE OUR EFFORTS TO ACCOMPLISH THESE AIMS AT VIETNAMMUN.ORG